ConnectEverything/client-tools/README.md

 artifact signing.
 See also [SIGNING.md](SIGNING.md).

+## Public Visibility

+Logins in CloudFlare and Checkly, within accounts owned by Synadia Communications, are needed to view status there.
+Everything else should be visible to the NATS public.

 ## Deploy on: push

 The script `cdn-site-build` is run by CloudFlare to build content to